cdklabs/awscdk-asset-awscli/README.md

 This module exports a single class called `AwsCliAsset` which is an `s3_assets.Asset` that bundles the AWS CLI v1.

-Any Lambda Function or Lambda Layer that uses this code must use a Python 3.x runtime.
+Any Lambda Function or Lambda Layer that uses this Asset as its code must use a Python 3.x runtime.

 Usage: